-These European banking institutions all have a major presence in New York, and while the banks did not deal directly with militants, they have acknowledged transferring literally billions of dollars on behalf of Iran.
-Americans who are now choosing to sue these banks are taking their cue from federal prosecutors who, several years ago, accused these banks of violating U.S. sanctions by funding terrorism.
-Many of the banks paid hundreds of millions of dollars in fines, admitting to wrongdoing, and those admissions now serve as a template for private anti-terrorism lawsuits.
+These global banking institutions all have a major presence in New York.
+Some of these banks have acknowledged transferring billions of dollars on behalf of Iran.
+Americans who are now choosing to sue these banks are taking their cue from federal prosecutors who, several years ago, accused certain global banks of violating U.S. sanctions by funding terrorism.
+Some of these global banks paid hundreds of millions of dollars in fines, and admitting to wrongdoing.
+Those admissions now potentially serve as a template for private anti-terrorism lawsuits.

 The Victims of Iranian-Sponsored Terrorism

-Literally tens of thousands of U.S. Veterans, Service Members, Contractors and their families have been harmed by terrorism sponsored by Iran, through banking institutions.
-After all, if there had been no money to purchase weapons and ammunitions (such as EFPs, IEDs, and RAMS), to those in Iraq and Afghanistan, those weapons could not have harmed Americans.
-In fact, Iranian-sponsored terrorists were responsible for the majority of U.S. casualties in Iraq, as well as attacks in Afghanistan.
+Literally tens of thousands of U.S. Veterans, Service Members, Contractors and their families have been harmed by terrorism sponsored by Iran, who conducted large financial transactions through global banks.
+If there had been no money to purchase weapons and ammunitions (such as EFPs, IEDs, and RAMS), to those in Iraq, those weapons could not have harmed Americans.
+Iranian-sponsored terrorists were responsible for the majority of U.S. casualties in Iraq.
 Some of the more common disabilities, injuries and conditions which were incurred because of Iranian-sponsored terrorism include:

 PTSD—A Common Condition Among U.S. Soldiers

 While many injuries are visible, a large percentage of soldiers return from combat with PTSD—a mental health problem resulting from witnessing or experiencing life-threatening events.
 In fact, more than 540,000 American Veterans have been diagnosed with PTSD, and at least one in five veterans of the Iraq war came home with PTSD.
 Combat injuries from explosions or gunshots can also lead to PTSD symptoms.
 Some of the symptoms associated with PTSD include: